-- All students in our school need an equal opportunity to learn in a safe, comfortable environment that promotes student learning. - Students learn best when they are actively engaged and are held accountable in the learning process. - All staff should have similar and consistent expectations for student achievement, character and behavior. - Students learn more when provided with a variety of instructional approaches where all learning styles are accommodated.
+- All students in our school need an equal opportunity to learn in a safe, comfortable environment that promotes student learning. - Students learn best when they $\checkmark$ are actively engaged and are held accountable in the learning process. - 1 All staff should have similar and consistent expectations for student achievement, character and behavior. - Students learn more when provided with a variety of instructional approaches where all learning styles are accommodated.

-BUFORDBUZZ is published by Buford High School.
+BUFORDBUZZ is published by Buford High School

-Academics Our uniform grading policy
+Academics Our uniform grading policy Grading scale & weights

-The state legislature and the State Board of Education adopted a uniform grading system effective August, 2016.
+he state legislature and the State Board of Education adopted a uniform grading system effective August, 2016.